syncfusion/blazor-docs/src/diagrams/diagram/annotations/interaction.md

----
-title: "Label Interaction"
-component: "Diagram"
-description: "How to provide the interaction support like drag, rotate, resize, and select for label"
----

 # Interaction

 Basic interactions of selecting and resizing can be applied over an annotation.
 These interactions can be controlled by annotation and its parent node or connector.